Rob Ellis (baseball): Coaching career

 After he retired, Ellis became a coach in minor league baseball for the Chicago Cubs organization in 1983.
 He then served as an assistant coach at Michigan State from 1985 through 1990.
 He also coached the Anchorage Glacier Pilots, a collegiate summer baseball team in the Alaska Baseball League.

 In 1991, Ellis managed the Everett Giants of the Northwest League from August 11 until the end of the season, replacing Mike Bubalo.
 The team went 26-27 under Ellis, but he was not retained as manager for the 1992 season.
 Ellis served as a roving hitting instructor for the Baltimore Orioles organization from 1995 through 1997.
 He was named hitting instructor for the New Britain Rock Cats of the Class AA Eastern League in 1998, and also served in the role in 1999.

+Ellis was named head coach of the Longview High School (TX) baseball team on June 11, 2025.

 Personal

 Ellis has a master's degree in psychology.

 Ellis wrote an autobiographical book, titled The Outfielder, which was not published.
 He also wrote a screenplay, titled The Tundra Ghost, which was inspired by his time as an extra on The Slugger's Wife.
 With Mike Schmidt, Ellis co-wrote "The Mike Schmidt Study, Hitting Theory, Skills and Technique".